-I exploit the substantial cross-sectional heterogeneity in norms across Peruvian districts to investigate whether more unequal places observe smaller negative effects, or even positive effects, of female labor productivity on domestic violence, which would be evidence of "male backlash."40 Table 8 reports the results from an augmented version of Equation 2, in which the independent variables are interactions between female labor productivity and indicators for whether a district at baseline (i.e. in 2000) was above or below median in terms of: acceptance of violence, female decision-making power, and domestic violence.
+I exploit the substantial cross-sectional heterogeneity in norms across Peruvian districts to investigate whether more unequal places observe smaller negative effects, or even positive effects, of female labor productivity on domestic violence, which would be evidence of "male backlash."
+Table 8 reports the results from an augmented version of Equation 2, in which the independent variables are interactions between female labor productivity and indicators for whether a district at baseline (i.e. in 2000) was above or below median in terms of: acceptance of violence, female decision-making power, and domestic violence.

 In all three columns, each corresponding to a different measure of baseline district-level norms, the effects of female labor productivity on domestic violence is very similar for districts above and below median in terms of gender attitudes.
 If anything, the baseline results are stronger in districts with less equal baseline gender norms and a higher level of domestic violence (column 3).
 These results are inconsistent with the the idea of "male backlash", and show that even in places with unequal gender norms, higher female labor productivity can substantially reduce domestic violence.
 This result is consistent with the idea that the mechanism driving the result is not changes in gender norms or bargaining power.
-Male backlash would be more likely if this were the case because places with more unequal gender norms could be more resistant to gains in female status.
+Male backlash

-40For example, in Tintay Punco, a district in the region of Huancavelica, the share of women who are victims of domestic violence is 17%.
+&lt;sup>29For example, in Tintay Punco, a district in the region of Huancavelica, the share of women who are victims of domestic violence is 17%.
 This district is at the first percentile of the distribution.
 At the 99th percentile is the district of Marangani, in the region of Cusco, where 74% of women are victims of domestic violence.
-The same level of heterogeneity is not present in previous studies focusing on high-income countries (Aizer, 2010; Anderberg et al., 2016).